-Iso-LonLat - Lets you compare longitude and latitude of points of interest in different parts of the world.
-You click on a feature in one map, and then the page shows you other places in the world that have the same (or opposite) longitude and latitude.
+Iso-LonLat - A tool for comparing longitude and latitude of points of interest around the world.
+You click on one map, and the page shows you other places in the world that have the same (or opposite) longitude and latitude.

 As time goes by, I hope to add other interactive mapping pages to this site.